 Collaboration with SES Provider

 The Education Foundation has collaborated with a Supplementary Educational Services (SES) Provider to provide after-school tutoring to students who attend schools in the local school district that fall under Program Improvement Status.
 The AGIF Education Foundation has provided expertise to locate community buildings, personnel, and materials to help make this program successful for our community’s children, the majority of which are English Learners.

 Food Booth Training

 The Education Foundation has provided training for many youth at the American GI Forum’s permanent food booth at the Santa Maria Fairgrounds.
-Approximately 16 youth per year work at the food booth, getting it ready for the county fair; and then trained in all areas of food preparation: purchasing food, preparing and cooking food, taking orders, using a cash register, and interacting with customers and the general public.
-This has been a very successful youth program for those who would not or could not obtain employment on their own.
-All youth working in the booth are encouraged to continue their education, and many of them have been AGIF Education Foundation scholarship recipients.
+Approximately 16 youth per year worked at the food booth, getting it ready for the county fair; and then trained in all areas of food preparation: purchasing food, preparing and cooking food, taking orders, using a cash register, and interacting with customers and the general public.
+This was a very successful youth program for those who would not or could not obtain employment on their own.
+All youth working in the booth were encouraged to continue their education, and many of them have been AGIF Education Foundation scholarship recipients.

 Through a grant from Fund for Santa Barbara, parents of high school students took a course on computer literacy.
 It was successful in teaching them the basics of the parts of the computer and how to set up an email account and how to use it; as well as searching the Internet for things of interest to them.
 The computers were purchased through a grant from Santa Barbara Foundation.

 The American GI Forum Education Foundation sponsored several College-Bound Seminars for high school students, featuring young, college-educated speakers from the community.
 They connected well with the students, and the students were also invited to visit tables with representatives from the two nearest universities and our community college to obtain information on financial aid, how to apply, enroll, and some materials on various careers.

 "Education is Our Freedom, and Freedom Should be Everybody's Business"